James Burton (Egyptologist): Egyptology and Decadence

 He between 1825 and 1834 stayed in the Egyptian desert for nine years until his father discontinued his funds and he was compelled to return to London in 1834.
-None of his explorations from this period have been published, but the papers of his companion George Greenough, which are kept at University College, London, provide information about Burton's life: "Besides his black slaves before mentioned he has a young Greek purchased by a Scotch renegade by the name of Osman", wrote Sheffield, another Egyptologist.
+None of his explorations from this period have been published, but the papers of his companion George Bellas Greenough, which are kept at University College, London, provide information about Burton's life: "Besides his black slaves before mentioned he has a young Greek purchased by a Scotch renegade by the name of Osman", wrote Sheffield, another Egyptologist.
 At a birthday celebration for Charles Humphrey, Burton drank 'till he fell off his chair'.
-Burton had a superb French bed with a long looking glass' and spent most his time in 'coffee, smoking and drinking spiritous mixtures' in 'his divan - his harem'.
+Burton had a superb French bed with a long looking glass' and spent most his time in 'coffee, smoking, and drinking spiritous mixtures' in 'his divan - his harem'.

 Burton contracted ophthalmia, lumbago, liver problems, and a scorbutic infection, and consumed opium 'to so great a degree' that his friends feared his 'speedy madness or death'.
 One of his friends wrote of him, 'He is reduced to a mere skeleton'.

-He returned to England on Christmas Day 1835 with animals, including a giraffe that died at Calais, and servants, including Andreana who was a Greek translator of Turkish whom he married, for which he was disowned by his father, after which he impressed the daughter of his cousin Thomas Chandler Haliburton, who wrote, in 1839, "Mr James I admire very much.
-He is one of the most well-bred persons I saw &... decidedly the flower of the flock", and who in 1839 asked Burton to check the proofs of his work Letter Bag of the Great Western, and in 1840 those of the third series of The Clockmaker.
-They travelled together to Scotland to investigate their ancestry, and intended to tour Canada and the United States of America together.
+He returned to England on Christmas Day 1834 with animals, including a giraffe that slipped on ice and died at Calais, and servants, including Andreana who was a Greek slave-girl whom he employed as a translator of Turkish, and whom he married, for which he was disowned by his father.
+However, after his death, his wife Andreana (c.
+1813 - 1883), who outlived him by 22 years, was offered an allowance by his family in return for her renouncement of any claim to their estate.

-Auctioning of property
+Last 24 years in England

-Subsequent to his death, James Burton Junior's notebooks, of drawings and plans of Egyptian antiquities and monuments, were given to the British Museum by his brother Decimus Burton.
-Most of his collection of Egyptian antiquities were auctioned at Sotheby's in 1836 to repay his debts, except a mummy and coffin which is now in the Liverpool Museum.
+Most of his collection of Egyptian antiquities and books in Arabic were auctioned at Sotheby's in 1836 to repay his debts, and many of them were purchased by Lord Prudhoe and the British Museum.
+One of his mummies and cartonnage was retained by George Bellas Greenough and displayed in a 'Mummy Room' at the same's house in the Regent's Park, before it was sold to the banker Edmund Hopkinson, who was married to Burton's sister Octavia, and was displayed at the same's home in Gloucestershire before being donated to the Gloucester Museum.
+It is now in the Liverpool Museum.

+He wrote the text for Illustrations of Cairo (1840).
 He was a Fellow of the Geological Society of London.
+He lived with his brothers until the 1860s.

+He died at 10 Hamilton Place, Newington, on 22 February 1862.
+Robert Hay was an executor of his will.
+His wife Andreana (c.
+1813 - 1883) outlived him by 22 years.
+Subsequent to his death, his retained notebooks, of drawings and plans of Egyptian antiquities and monuments, were given to the British Museum by his brother Decimus Burton.

-James Burton Junior is buried near the centre of Dean Cemetery in Edinburgh, where his epitaph reads "a zealous investigator in Egypt of its language and antiquities".
+He is buried near the centre of West Dean Cemetery in Edinburgh, where his epitaph reads "a zealous investigator in Egypt of its geology and antiquities".